sbabar19/nextjs-clerk-drizzle-shadcnui-monorepo-template/packages/backend/README.md

 # Backend Package

-Database schema, utilities, and backend logic for the Learning Management System.
+Database schema, utilities, and backend logic for the full-stack template.

 ## 🚀 Features